What Is The One-Arm Kettlebell Clean?

 One-Arm Kettlebell Clean Regression

 If you have difficulty completing the clean without hurting your forearm, practice the half-kneeling, one-arm clean.
+The mechanics are the same; you just start in a half-kneeling position on the floor.
 Once you’re comfortable with that, you can progress to the half-kneeling dead start, and then move on to the standing dead start, followed by the assisted clean, and finally the full one-arm kettlebell clean.
 You can find this entire sequence HERE.

 One-Arm Kettlebell Clean Progression